Daphne laurel can be an awful weed.

-There’s this one Daphne that’s spread itself far and wide in the Seattle area — Daphne laureola, which also goes by the names Spurge Daphne or Spurge Laurel.
-Yes, it’s a Daphne.
-Yes, it’s an evergreen, easy-care shrub.
-No, it does not smell good.
-And, yes, it is a weed.
-In fact, in King County, which includes Seattle, this sucker is a “Non-Regulated Class B Noxious Weed“.
+In King County, Washington, which includes Seattle, this sucker is a “Non-Regulated Class B Noxious Weed“.
 Essentially, that means it’s non-native, invasive, wide-spread, and landowners are encouraged to do everything they can to keep it from spreading more.
-In other Washington state counties, where this junky plant hasn’t established itself as well as it has in King County, it’s mandated that landowners remove it.
-But how and why?
+In other Washington state counties, where this junky plant hasn’t established itself as well as it has in King County, it’s often mandated that landowners remove it.

-We see this stuff popping up everywhere: in rockeries, in new plantings, in established beds, on forest trails.
-Often homeowners point it out as one of their favorite plants — because it is so easy to take care of and “I don’t remember buying this one, but it sure does great in the garden.”
-Well, probably a bird pooped it into the garden.
-This stuff loves to spread by feeding wildlife, which moves on to deposit it just about anywhere.
+We see this stuff popping up everywhere.
+Spurge laurel shows up in in rockeries, in new plantings, in established beds, and on forest trails.
+And sadly, often homeowners point it out as one of their favorite plants.
+That’s because it is so easy to take care of.
+Plus, it’s evergreen.
+And it might even be a bit fragrant when it blooms.

 - Is your plant about 2′-4′ tall and wide?